AshMartian/react-interview-exercise/README.md

 - Working out of [Home.tsx](/src/components/Home.tsx):
     - Add the needed React `useEffect` statements for district and school searching
     - Create the UX around these 2 functions, utilize search inputs, lists, and a view container
+- Please enable Github Pages in your Fork and update the url in your README.md

 ### Considerations